B29 Sympt/complt lymph/immune other (ICD-10:R59.9)

 Symptoms

-• Recurrent infections: Frequent or persistent infections[7].
+• Recurrent infections: Frequent bacterial, viral, or fungal infections indicating compromised immune function[7]

-• Unexplained weight loss: Losing weight without trying[8].
+• Unexplained weight loss: Unintentional weight reduction without dietary changes[8]

-• Night sweats: Excessive sweating during sleep[9].
+• Night sweats: Excessive sweating during sleep, often associated with immune system activation[9]

 Causes